mahig001/Data-Science-Project-using-Python-/README.md

 Import Dataset: Load the population data for the relevant years (2011–2021).

 Filter Data: Select records only from 2011 to 2021.

-Handle Missing Data: Fill or remove missing or inconsistent values (e.g., using mean imputation).
+1. Handle Missing Data:
+Fill in missing or inconsistent population values using methods like mean imputation.

-Ensure Data Quality: Convert population data to numeric format and clean any invalid entries.
+2. Ensure Data Quality:
+Convert population figures to numeric format and clean up any invalid or non-numeric entries.

-Line Graph for Trends:
-Plot Line Graph:
+3. Plot Line Graph (2011–2021):

-X-axis: Years (2011–2021).

-Y-axis: Total population.

-Use libraries like Matplotlib or Seaborn to visualize yearly population changes.
+Use the years on the X-axis and total population on the Y-axis to visualize trends with tools like Matplotlib or Seaborn.

-Analyze Trends:
+4. Analyze Trends:

-Identify growth periods, stagnation, or dips.

-Look for any unusual surges or drops and note potential causes
+Look for periods of growth, stagnation, or dips.
+Unusual changes may indicate external events or data issues worth investigating